zoned like a target on dead wood

 - Main Threats

 - None significant.
 This species is common and widespread.
-Localised threats include removal of dead wood from forest floors and gardens.
-Classified as Not Threatened with healthy populations.
+Localised threats include wood removal.

 - Population

 - A common and beautiful bracket fungus on dead wood in overlapping clusters.
-Thin leathery brackets are zoned with concentric rings of colour.
-Used in traditional Chinese medicine.
-Found worldwide.
+Used in medicine.

 - Conservation Status